thomaskroi1996/thomaskroi1996/README.md

 Additionally you can find some experiments and projects I coded in my freetime.
 Some work, some not, but they were always a really great way to learn for me. <br>

 One big goal of mine is to deepen my knowledge of C++, and if possible, work in the field as a software engineer.
+Currently also grinding my way through Leetcode, which is a lot of fun!